-- Ruffly leaves make it an attractive front-of-the-bed companion to flowers
+- Mix edibles and ornamentals.
+Ruffly leaves make lettuce an attractive front-of-the-bed companion to flowers.

-- An annual; hardy in all growing zones
+- Lettuce is an annual; it’s hardy in all growing zones.

-- Resistant to frost and can fill holes in the early spring garden
+- Lettuces are resistant to frost and can fill holes in the early spring garden.

-- Grows in both full sun or partial shade.
+- Lettuce will grow in either full sun or partial shade.

-Lettuce seeds don’t germinate well after the temperature reaches 80 degrees, but luckily they don’t need light to geminate; start them in a cool, shady spot or in a cold frame.
-Plant in early spring, and keep planting in small amounts every seven to ten days until midsummer for a steady supply.
+Lettuce seeds don’t germinate well after the temperature reaches 80 degrees, but luckily they don’t need light to germinate; start them in a cool, shady spot or in a cold frame.
+Plant in early spring, and keep planting in small amounts every seven to 10 days until midsummer for a steady supply.

 Are you planning your spring garden?
 For more growing tips, see Lettuce 101: A Field Guide and for layout and design ideas, see our curated guide to Edible Gardens 101.
 See our plant guides for Edibles to avoid growing bent Carrots, to grow bushier Basil, and for help with your Tomatoes.
 And don’t miss: